 Sadly the rain got a lot heavier and we had to abandon our expedition and head back to the lodge.
 Hopefully the weather would be better the next day.

-No weather will stop an eager climber.
 Even with the rain we still head out in search for some dry rock to climb.
 After making our way up a 30min inclined trek we reached our first lead wall.
 The wall is called Tanuki Iwa, info can be found here.

 The wet rock won’t stop Mineaki-san from getting straight to it on Long Long.